-3 at NGC.
+and 3 at NGC.
 One of the PCGS coins was given a MS65+ evaluation.
 41 have received a MS64 grade.
-A total of 104 coins
+A total of

-have been graded at all mint state levels.
-Population statistics are as of March, 2017.
+106 coins have been graded at all mint state levels.
+Population statistics are as of February, 2019.

-1861 can be compared to other years in the late 1850ís Ė mintage indicates ready availability, experience indicates otherwise.
+1861 can be compared to years in the late 1850ís Ė mintage indicates ready availability, but experience indicates

+otherwise.
 1861 coins are scarce to rare in any grade.
-In spite of a mintage ranking of 31st out of 46 examples are more difficult to
+Despite a mintage ranking of 31st out of 46, examples are

-locate than either 1859 or 1860.
-That said, this date is probably less under-rated than the other two mentioned above.
+more difficult to locate than either 1859 or 1860.
+That said, this date is probably less underrated than the other

-available than lower grades.
-The population reports show that over 40% of the business strikes currently in holders are
+more available than lower grades.
+The population reports show that over 40% of the business strikes currently in

 |Mintage ||78,500 |